sebdehne/dehnes.com/posts/2021-03-31-DehneEVSE.md

 It is also cheaper (see BOM below).

-For example, you might only want to allow charging at those hours during the day when energy prices are low enough.
-Or you could want to throttle the charging speeds to allow sharing of the line capacity with multiple charging stations when needed.
+For example, you might only want to allow charging at those hours during the day when energy prices are low enough or when your solar system produces enough energy.
+Or you could want to throttle the charging speed dynamically to allow sharing of the line capacity with multiple charging stations when needed.
+Dynamically adjusting the charging speed to match the fluctuating output of your solar system is also possible.

 Here is a little demonstration of the charging station and the app I wrote: